smourier/AppSettingsStudio/README.md

 <img width="460" height="108" alt="Link Name" src="https://github.com/user-attachments/assets/b8143bbf-a8b3-43f4-b6a2-3f4ace65f293" />

-Now, this setting's json, with a content initialized from the gathered `appsettings.json`'s content, is editable:
+Now, this setting's json, with a content initialized from the gathered `appsettings.json`'s content, is editable, and you can save the change (CTRL+S as a shortcut):

 <img width="669" height="327" alt="Editable Settings" src="https://github.com/user-attachments/assets/61889a41-4619-4b50-a020-67c7c788a2d0" />

+Now, when you restart the .NET application, it will use the new settings.
+If the application supports it, changes can be reflected dynamically (see next chapter).

 You can configure more than one settings per application, but only one is considered as *active*: the one that has the icon with a small green "O" overlay: